-At just 19 years of age, Jasper Dalman was a Panda Food delivery rider in the Philippines.
+At just 19 years of age, Jasper Dalman was a Foodpanda delivery rider in the Philippines.
 He was among the first riders to form the Cagayan de Oro City chapter of The United Riders of the Philippines (RIDERS-SENTRO-IUF).

 Jasper joined the organizing effort of the The United Riders of the Philippines and attended union training.
 He did so in the hope of improving the livelihoods and wellbeing of delivery riders and their families.